Norman Wisdom: Starring film roles for the Rank Organisation

-Seeking to break from the Rank formula, There Was a Crooked Man (1960) marked an attempt to rebrand Wisdom’s screen image, though The Bulldog Breed (1960) saw a return to more familiar territory.
+Seeking to break from the Rank formula, There Was a Crooked Man (1960) marked an attempt to rebrand Wisdom's screen image, though The Bulldog Breed (1960) saw a return to more familiar territory.
 A young Michael Caine co-starred in the latter and later recounted that he did not enjoy working with Wisdom, saying he "wasn't very nice to support-part actors".
 Nevertheless, Wisdom retained his position as the tenth most popular star at the British box office.

 Departing again from the typical format, Wisdom starred in The Girl on the Boat (1961), based on a novel by P. G. Wodehouse.
 He returned to more familiar comedic roles in On the Beat (1962), where he played a car cleaner, and in A Stitch in Time (1963), as an apprentice butcher.

 His first colour film, The Early Bird (1965), cast him as a milkman.
 This was followed by a cameo in The Sandwich Man (1966) and a starring role in Press for Time (1966), his final film in the series of Rank Organisation comedies.
 Despite this being the end of that era, Wisdom was still voted the fifth most popular star at the British box office.
-Filmk wrote his film career was "a remarkable achievement for Rank".
+FilmInk wrote that his film career was "a remarkable achievement for Rank".

-In addition to acting, Wisdom’s stage performances often included musical numbers, although he composed only a handful himself.
+In addition to acting, Wisdom's stage performances often included musical numbers, although he composed only a handful himself.
 He is credited with seven songs in the ASCAP database: "Beware", "Don't Laugh at Me ('cause I'm a Fool)", "Falling in Love", "Follow a Star", "I Love You", "Please Opportunity", and "Up in the World".
+His recording of "Don't Laugh at Me" reached number 3 in the UK singles chart in 1954, and another record by him, "The Wisdom of a Fool", made number 13 in 1957.